 - Resource group: Select the resource group in which you want to create a bastion.

-- Key Vault Name: Enter the unique name and vault name must be alphanumeric and should not start with a Number.
+- Key Vault Name: Enter the unique name, and the vault name must be alphanumeric and should not start with a Number.

-- Pricing Tier: Select Pricing tier from drop-down list.
+- Pricing Tier: Select the Pricing tier from the drop-down list.

-Step 7: Select Review+Create and then click on create from the page to deploy the workspace:
+Step 7: Select Review+Create and click Create from the page to deploy the workspace.

-Check Deployment status on the Page till it move to complete
+Check the Deployment status on the Page till it moves to complete.

 1. Add a Secret:

-Step 1: Go to recently created key-vault in the Azure portal:
+Step 1: Go to the recently created key vault in the Azure portal.

-Step 6: Verify that new secret is added to the Vault:
+Step 6: Verify that a new secret is added to the Vault.

-Step 1: Select newly added secret from the Secret list:
+Step 1: Select a newly added secret from the Secret list.

 Uses of Azure Key Vaults

-- It can securely store and provide control access to passwords, certificates, token, API keys or other secrets hence has Secret Management.
+- It can securely store and provide control access to passwords, certificates, tokens, API keys, or other secrets hence has Secret Management.

 - It is easy to create and provide control over encrypted keys used to encrypt data.